bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.14.3 - 2022/06/22 =
+* Tweak - Use the default WP From email if the option is empty
+* Tweak - Rename the "lang" parameter in bookings export to "locale"
+* Fix - Allow commas when formatting arrays for csv and ical exports
+* Fix - PHP warning when trying to display user selectbox in bookings page if users were deleted
+* Fix - PHP error when refunding a booking

 = 1.14.2 - 2022/06/19 =
 * Tweak - Send email notifications to WC order billing email address instead of user account email address